albzni/Awesome-LLM-based-Web-Agent-and-Tools/README.md

 # Awesome-LLM-based-Web-Agent-and-Tools
-A collection of some awesome public projects about LLM-based Web Agents and Tools.
+A collection of some awesome public projects about LLM-based Web Agents and Tools (Continuously Update...).

 ## Table of Contents